-Name of organisation/s: Alzheimer’s Society (registered charity no. 296645) a health charity, and REAL Fundraising, an agency
+Name and type of organisation/s: Alzheimer’s Society (registered charity no. 296645) a health charity, and REAL Fundraising, an agency

 Fundraising method: Direct Debit collections